 Tobit’s Trace is a green space behind St. Raphael Episcopal Church that is in transition from an overgrown, neglected field to a natural stream conservation area including educational and contemplative spaces for the community.

 The stream that runs through the area is part of the Wolf Run watershed.
 Like many streams near populated areas, it became ecologically out of balance.
 Runoff from the St. Raphael parking lot and other factors had tipped the balance against native plants and wildlife and the health of the stream.
 This affected not only the area around the stream on the St. Raphael property, but also areas downstream and in small but real ways, the whole community and ultimately our planet.

 St. Raphael Episcopal Church received two grants from the Lexington-Fayette Urban County Government/Wastewater Reserve to take on these issues.
-The project is also tied into the larger overall Friends of Wolfe Run Watershed grant endeavor for 2018.
+The project was also tied into the larger overall Friends of Wolfe Run Watershed grant endeavor for 2018.

 Caps for Benches